pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 **2. ActivitiesData Googlesheet**
 ActivitiesData Googlesheet contains data related to Adobe Target activities.
 Here's the [template of ActivitiesData sheet](https://docs.google.com/spreadsheets/d/1lk5btAUQAwO6IfaA4UeqSIF29wnC7zNNvsA_Dyoophw/edit?usp=sharing) I have used in this project.

+This GoogleSheet contains 2 types of fields:
+a.
+Extracted from Adobe Target API: The fields have prefix of AT in the template.
+b.
+Custom fields: I have added some custom fields examples in the template that can be updated against each activity.
+Anyone who accesses the dashboard can make use of these custom fields to filter activities e.g.
+- just show me activities that belong to eCommerce team
+- show me activities that had a clear winning experience Additionaly you can add fields that provide further details about an activity.
+For example, we create a Confluence page for each activity with all details such as Audiences, Screen-shots, Results and so on.
+Users of the dashboard can click on the link and access more details.

+Examples of Custom fields used in this example:
+- Custom-LastDBUpdateDate: Date when details of an activity were updated last
+- Custom-Team: owner team e.g. eCommerce, Marketing, Services
+- Custom-Category: experiment, personalisation or monitoring
+- Custom-ConfluenceLink: Link to the Confluence page with further details of the activity
+- Custom-IsClearWinner: a flag (Yes/No/TBC) whether the activity had a winning experience

 ### <a name="step3"></a> Step 3.
 Create a Google Service Account